DeepLarry/Customer-Churn-Analysis-Dashboard/README.md

 ![Customer Churn Dashboard](Final_dashboard.png)

-Business Intelligence: Created Actionable Insight cards for executive decision-making.
+Business Intelligence: Created Actionable Insight cards for executive decision-making>
 -------------------------------------------------------------------------------------------------
 📂 How to Use
 Download the .xlsx file from this repository...